ggrazioli/LennardJonesFluidLab/README.md

 Lennard-Jones fluid simulation code in Python with a Jupyter-based lab activity for students

-This Lennard-Jones (LJ) fluid simulation Python code, the accompanying Jupyter notebook, and the lab activity were written by:
+This Lennard-Jones (LJ) fluid simulation Python codes, the accompanying Jupyter notebook, and the lab activity were written by:

 Gianmarc Grazioli, Ph.D.
 http://gianmarc.com/